CRIB-project/artemis_crib/docs/guide/src/preparation/ridf.md

 # Read RIDF Files

 This section explains how to read RIDF files using `artemis`.
-Currently, the binary files in RIDF format are processed using two classes: `art::TRIDFEventStore` and `art::TMappingProcessor`.
+Currently, binary RIDF files are processed using two classes: `art::TRIDFEventStore` and `art::TMappingProcessor`.

 ## Using `art::TRIDFEventStore` to Read Data

-To load data from an RIDF file as input, use `art::TRIDFEventStore`.
+To load data from a RIDF file, use `art::TRIDFEventStore`.
-Below is an example of a steering file:
+Here is an example of a steering file:

 ```yaml
 Anchor: